Logiqx/gps-details/docs/articles/4-pvt/README.md

 ![GPS satellites](img/GPS24golden.gif)

 The actual calculation needs to know the positions of the satellites and the approximate position of the receiver, but the velocity of the receiver is not being directly calculated between two positions.
-It is dependent primarily on the Doppler observables present for each of the satellite signals.
+It is primarily using the Doppler observables present for each of the satellite signals.

-It turns out that these Doppler observables can produce a far better estimate of velocity because they are essentially immune to the largest sources of error affecting the pseudorange observables.
+It turns out that these Doppler observables can produce a far better estimate of velocity because they are essentially immune to the worst errors affecting the pseudorange observables.
 Thus the vast majority of GPS / GNSS chipsets use the Doppler observable to calculate velocity in ECEF.

 Once the ECEF velocity has been determined the ellipsoid is used to determine what is known as speed over ground (SOG), which is also referred to as [ground speed](https://en.wikipedia.org/wiki/Ground_speed) by pilots.
 In addition the GPS / GNSS receiver might output the vertical component known as [rate of climb](https://en.wikipedia.org/wiki/Rate_of_climb#:~:text=In%20aeronautics%2C%20the%20rate%20of,change%20with%20respect%20to%20time.)
 (ROC).

 In the speedsailing world, speed over ground (SOG) from the Doppler observables is colloquially referred to as the "doppler speed".
-It has repeatedly been shown to be more accurate and reliable than calculations from latitude and longitude and will be discussed in a future article.
+It has repeatedly been shown to be more accurate and reliable than calculations from latitude and longitude which will be discussed in a future article.

 #### Wrap Up